hammadx87/Hmmadgenie/apk-guide.md

-# Converting HammadGenie to an Android APK
+# Converting PrognosisAI to an Android APK

-This guide explains how to convert the HammadGenie web app into an Android APK file that can be installed on Android devices.
+This guide explains how to convert the PrognosisAI web app into an Android APK file that can be installed on Android devices.

 ## Prerequisites